Hello again friends! It’s Zoose from Team PZ and today we’re analyzing Guild Wars 2 PvP strategy on Forest of Niflhel.

 Forest is the best map for DPS-oriented team compositions.

 The reason for this is because the map is so small, after you get a kill you can continue to get more kills and other cap points quickly before your enemies can respawn to help, creating a snowball effect.
-However, it does not favor dueling on Far node as much since the enemy respawn is so close
+However, it does not favor dueling on the Far node as much since the enemy respawn is so close

 Kills on home-point and Middle node are heavily rewarded, while far-point is more of a distraction than a priority.